bigsql/spock/FAQ.md

 like oid, xmin.

 * What happens if a column being filtered on is dropped?
- - Currently in pglogical replication, even primary key can be dropped at provider.
+ - Currently in spock replication, even primary key can be dropped at provider.
 If a column being filtered on is dropped, at provider it is removed from the column filter too.
-This can be seen using `pglogical.show_repset_table_info()`.
+This can be seen using `spock.show_repset_table_info()`.
  Columns at subscriber remain as is, which is correct and expected.
 At subscriber, in this state INSERTs replicate, but UPDATEs and DELETEs do not.